kakkapriyesh/AE-ConvLSTM-Flow-Dynamics/README.md

-The document explaining ConvLSTM and the training of the network along with results (Please cite :) ) : (yet to be posted).
+The document explaining ConvLSTM and the training of the network along with results (Please cite !) : (yet to be posted).

-The network is tested on data-driven cases: That is training the network using data and the testing it on unseen data.
-One attempt is the viscous burgers equation
+The network is tested on data-driven cases: That is, training the network using data and the testing it on unseen data.
+Various attempts were viscous burgers equation, lid-driven cavity, flow past cylinder and vorticity dissipation formulation of N-S. The network can predict long time-series in few network passes hence helping the problem of vanishing gradients.
+Later the network was trained using governing equations only and no data (physics constraint method).
+The network captured 2-D viscous burgers fairly well as show in this gif: